NCGRP/hapx/README.txt

      which specifies bp 303-304 of the contig named "jcf7180008454378" and bps 103-495 of contig "jcf7180008531951".
-     Samtools view will not allow you to specify a single nucleotide position, so just use a 2bp range. alnr = aligner used to create bam file, options: gem bwamem inc = integer flag value for Samtools view -f option (properties of reads to include), see https://broadinstitute.github.io/picard/explain-flags.html [default=3, include reads that are paired and are mapped in a proper pair] exc = integer flag value for Samtools view -F option (properties of reads to exclude) [default=3852, exclude unmapped reads && reads whose mate or pair is unmapped && not primary alignment && read fails platform/vendor quality checks && read is PCR or optical duplicate && supplementary alignment] qual = Samtools view -q option (minimum mapping quality of included reads) [default=60]
+     Samtools view will not allow you to specify a single nucleotide position, so just use a 2bp range. alnr = aligner used to create bam file, options: gem bwamem inc = integer flag value for Samtools view -f option (properties of reads to include), see https://broadinstitute.github.io/picard/explain-flags.html [default=1, include paired reads.
+Avoid including proper pairs, bwa mem requires many reads to calculate a distribution from which "proper pairs" are determined.
+In hapx, individual read pairs are aligned to their contig, thus no such distribution can be calculated and bwa mem will not return any proper pairs] exc = integer flag value for Samtools view -F option (properties of reads to exclude) [default=3852, exclude unmapped reads && reads whose mate or pair is unmapped && not primary alignment && read fails platform/vendor quality checks && read is PCR or optical duplicate && supplementary alignment] qual = Samtools view -q option (minimum mapping quality of included reads) [default=60]